 (2) The form is not validly completed unless it has been stamped by the Board to confirm that the payment has been received by the Board.

-[Section 8E inserted in Gazette 31 July 2001 pp. 3935-6.]
+[Regulation 8E inserted in Gazette 31 Jul 2001 p.
+3935-6.]

 8F.
 Prescribed period for furnishing particulars and remitting fee to Board under section 4B(2)